MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 On the first launch of bot, user should get a welcome message from the bot even before signing in.
 Here are a few considerations when designing your welcome message:

 * Make the message concise and informative.
-Most likely, your users will have very different experiences with and knowledge of your app.
+Most likely, users' experiences with and knowledge of your app will vary.
 They might have used your app on another platform or know nothing about your app.
 You want to tailor your message to all audiences and in a couple sentences explain what your bot does and the ways to interact with it.
 You should also explain the value of the app and how the users will benefit from using it.
 ![Cafe and Dinning bot](~/assets/images/faq/cafe-bot.png)

 * Make your message actionable.
 Think about the first thing you want users to do after installing your app.
 Is there a cool command they should try?
 Is there another onboarding experience they should know about?
 Do they need to sign in?
-You can add actions on an adaptive card or provide specific examples such as “Try asking….”, “This is what I can do…”.
+You can add actions on an adaptive card or provide specific examples such as *“Try asking….”*, *“This is what I can do…”*.

 ### Tips for bots in a team scope